 I loved that I didn’t have to cook or clean or do anything else on my to do list.
 And our kids loved the change of scene and everything about staying at a hotel.

-Once this pandemic is over, I encourage you to go out and enjoy time with your family, whether it’s 5 miles from home or thousands.
+I encourage you to go out and enjoy time with your family, whether it’s 5 miles from home or thousands.
 The most important part is time together.